GAM-2-5/WebCrawler/README.md

 # WebCrawler
 A webcrawling tool

  The program is capable of looking at any url you give it and scraping all the links on that page and keeps scraping links on other pages it found.
+It can also search for specific info on the page that you give it.

 *Very important stuff:*